beeeees/grunt-boilerplate/README.md

   * `all.min.js` is explicitly excluded
 * The main `scripts.js` file

+### PostCSS
+The PostCSS plugin allows for fallbacks including: `autoprefixer`, `cssnano`, & `pixrem`.
+THese will enable bore brief code and smaller oput files.
+By default `pixrem` is commented out.

 ### CoffeeScript
 If you want to use CoffeeScript, then just create a `coffee` folder at the root of the project and add your `.coffee` files to it.
 All of the `.coffee` files will be processed into `.js` files (and saved to the `js` folder) with the same name.
 You can even create `scripts.coffee` in your `coffee` folder to replace the main `scripts.js` file.